SFDO-Tooling/MetaDeploy/CONTRIBUTING.md

 ## Development Tasks

-To run these tests with Docker first run the following commands,
+To run these tasks with Docker first run the following commands:

     docker-compose up -d
     docker-compose exec web bash